 What can a powerflush achieve?

 Like an athlete that gets rid of most of their fat and cholesterol, a system that gets rid of most of its sludge and contaminants will be more efficient, deliver better results, and be less likely to suffer pump and system breakdowns.

-Whilst a powerflush will remove most of the sludge and contaminants from a sysytem it cant achieve 100% removal.
-That said it gets it to a negligible level, that wont effect the system performance from sludge or contaminants.
-It cant however make a radiator heat up to its full potential if it is fed with undersized pipework.
+Whilst a powerflush will remove most of the sludge and contaminants from a sysytem it can't achieve 100% removal.
+That said it gets it to a negligible level, that wont effect the system performance.
+It can't however make a radiator heat up to its full potential if it is fed with undersized pipework.
 This is often the case when a large radiator is piped with microbore pipes.
 Even if the pipework and radiator are totally clear of sludge, the flow of water into and out of the radiator will be less than is required to heat up the whole radiator to is maximum potential.
-We normally decline to powerflush microbore systems, especially if it is an open system.

 Twin entry valves, whilst not so common today are found in a lot of old systems.
 This is where both the pipes for the flow and return enter the same radiator valve at the same side on a radiator.
 A powerflush will not overcome these design flaws, and they must be rectified prior to carrying out a full system power flush.